Jagirhussan/ftuweaver/README.md

 # FTU Weaver

 A web brower (MS Edge and Google Chrome) based FTU composition editor, and input-ouput Port-hamiltonian generator.
+See [Technical Report](TechnicalReport.pdf) for details on FTUs, related mathematics and tool documentation.

 ## Workflow for creating a FTU